faressoft/terminalizer/README.md

 ## Compression

-GIF compression is not implementated yet.
+GIF compression is not implemented yet.
 For now we recommend [https://gifcompressor.com](https://gifcompressor.com).

 # Usage